-- The Brussels Region has some 4,187 homeless people.
+- The Brussels Region counts more than 5,300 homeless persons.

 - There are an estimated 85,000 to 160,000 people without Belgian resident’s permit.

 - 33% of the Brussels population lives with an income below the at-risk-of-poverty threshold.

 - There are nowhere nearly enough showers, launderettes and lockers.
 The existing infrastructure is too expensive for many people facing extreme poverty, and their use is often subject to conditions that effectively exclude them.

 - There is a shortage of meaningful and stimulating activities open to those living in precarious circumstances.

 - There is no central, up-to-date source of information about social services available in Brussels.

 With its recently renovated building on Rue des Vétérinaires in Anderlecht, DoucheFLUX aims to provide the best possible service in modern, pleasant, spacious, stimulating and user-friendly facilities.

 The target population for DoucheFLUX extends far beyond the vulnerable people living in the immediate vicinity of Brussels’ South Station.
 DoucheFLUX sees itself as an association with a ‘low access threshold’, reducing the conditions imposed on users to the absolute minimum.

 The DoucheFLUX project has been designed to complement the work of the various bodies active in the fight against poverty in Brussels.
 And we intend to encourage partnerships and synergies with individuals and organisations, whether from the social sector or other sectors.